PAStheLoD/letsencrypt-pdns-toolkit/README.md

 * make a `le-config.json` (see the le-config.sample.json)

-* put the client part (cronscript and letsencrypt.sh) on every node/server/host/box/VM where you need the certs renewed (you need openssl and curl there, but no python) into `/opt/letsencrypt`
+* put the client part (cronscript and [letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh/blob/master/letsencrypt.sh)) on every node/server/host/box/VM where you need the certs renewed (you need openssl, [dig](https://github.com/sequenceiq/docker-alpine-dig/releases), [jq](http://stedolan.github.io/jq/download/) and curl there, but no python) into `/opt/letsencrypt`
 * generate new cert(s) (test the cron script(s) and the whole setup), make symlinks out of the old cert files (e.g. you used to have a `/etc/ssl/private/herp.derp.key` and `/etc/ssl/certs/herp.derp.pem`, now make them symlinks that point to `/opt/letsencrypt/certs/herp.derp/privkey.pem` and `/opt/letsencrypt/certs/herp.derp/cert.pem`)

 # What if I need the same file in many places?